The day is finally here. After months of undeterred work, we are pleased to announce our community that QA touch is now

 - Click Update.

 - After a successful configuration, the status becomes connected as shown in the below snapshot.

 Mapping Bitbucket Repository to Project

-Map the respective repository to the QA touch Project with bugs which are added in the repository.
+Map the respective repository to the QA touch Project with bugs that are added in the repository.

 - Click on Projects → Project mapping.